qiling9760/sep11-freedom-project/blog/entry06.md

 ### Leadership
 I took the lead when making the presentation.
 I told my partner what code we should show to our class and decided what time we meet up to make the slideshow.
 I also answered the audience's questions after the presentation.

+## EDP
+I am now in the **communiate the results** stage.
+I finished my project and presented it to my classmates and other students in our school.
+I looked at other students' projects and give out/take in feedbacks.

 [Previous](entry05.md) | [Next](entry07.md)